Activiti/activiti-cloud/activiti-cloud-audit-service/README.md

 In this repository you will find the core services (*activiti-cloud-services-audit*) related to audit capabilities and the Spring Boot starters which use different technologies to store data.
 - *activiti-cloud-starter-audit*: uses JPA and a relational DB to store audit logs
-- *activiti-cloud-starter-mongodb*: uses mongoDB to store audit logs and JSON Documents

 For more information about these services visit our [Activiti & Activiti Cloud GitBook](https://activiti.gitbooks.io/activiti-7-developers-guide/content/components/activiti-cloud-app/AuditService.html)